Instruction: DIY filament dry box – the ANYBOX V2

 Insert the ball bearing on the side of the pulley with the larger opening.

-Position the press-in tool and press firmly until the ball bearing is completely pressed against the lower edge in the roller.
+Position the press-in tool and press firmly until the ball bearing is completely pressed against the lower edge in the pulley.

 If the ball bearing has been pressed in correctly, it will sit parallel to the pulley and approx. 2 mm deep from the pulley surface.

 The ball bearings must sit securely and firmly, as well as parallel and not tilted in the pulleys!
-Important so that the filament rolls do not block later!
+Important so that the filament spools do not block later!

 Now prepare all remaining pulleys according to the same scheme.